-Wiseflow provides a well-established workflow that enables external examiners to access student submissions within the platform.
-Module coordinators should select which assessments external examiners can view by allocating external examiners to specific students' work.
-This approach allows for access to all submissions or just a subset of students' work, potentially those near grade boundaries.
+Module coordinators can select which assessments External Examiners can view by allocating External Examiners to specific students' work.
+This approach allows for access to be given easily to all submissions or a subset of student work that spans the full range of marks.

 You can find helpful user guides to assist staff further down this page.